CESNET/ipfixcol/plugins/intermediate/profiler/README.md

 the profile and the channel.
 Any flow can have as many labels as possible.
 In other words, it can belong to multiple channels/profiles at the same time.

-For example, let us consider that you store all flows and beside you want to store only flows related to email communications (POP3, IMAP, SMTP).
+For example, let us consider that you store all flows and besides you want to store only flows related to email communications (POP3, IMAP, SMTP).
 To do this, we can create a profile "emails" with channels "pop3", "imap" and "smtp".
-When a flow with POP3 communication (port 110 or 995) is classified, it will meet condition of the "pop3" channel and will be labeled as the flow that belongs to the profile "emails" and the channel "pop3".
+When a flow with POP3 communication (port 110 or 995) is classified, it will meet the condition of the "pop3" channel and will be labeled as the flow that belongs to the profile "emails" and the channel "pop3".

 Example of a profile hierarchy: